 We (Ben and Teresa Carey) are both USCG Licensed Captains (200 ton & 100 ton) and experienced educators.
 We have sailed a combined 80,000 nautical miles on over 50 different vessels ranging from 16’to 180′, sail and power.
 We’ve delivered boats to and from the Caribbean, been across the Atlantic, circumnavigated Newfoundland and lived aboard during chilly New England winters!
 We both have worked on many sail training vessels in positions from dishwasher or deckhand to mate, engineer, chief medical officer or captain and we are committed to delivering a safe, fun, and educational passage.
 We have two decades of experience in sail training with advanced and novice crew.
 We’re both Outward Bound instructors, and former highschool teachers!
 Ben has worked on a variety of commercial power vessels including landing crafts, tugboats and supply boats.

 We are regular contributors to SAIL and Cruising World Magazines, and Teresa is a sought after speaker — watch Teresa’s TEDx talk here.
-You can read more about us at our blog sailingsimplicity.com and watch the trailer for our soon to be released film One Simple Question about a sailing adventure in search of an iceberg.
+You can read more about us at our blog sailingsimplicity.com and watch the trailer for our film One Simple Question about a sailing adventure in search of an iceberg.

 Who Are My Shipmates?

 In addition to Captains Teresa Carey and Ben Carey, on coastal there may be as many as five adult students aboard the boat selected via an application and phone process.
 On offshore passages, we limit it to four students.
 This makes for a more comfortable passage, keeps the watches even and gives you more opportunities to be a part of the action.
 Most voyages will be accompanied by Dory, the ship’s cat – unless you are allergic – and if so, please let us know!

 Can I Contact a Reference?